flutter/website/src/docs/resources/faq.md

 and there is approximately 450.4 KB of (compressed) ICU data.

-These numbers were measured using [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer), which is also build into [Android Studio](https://developer.android.com/studio/build/apk-analyzer).
+These numbers were measured using [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer), which is also built into [Android Studio](https://developer.android.com/studio/build/apk-analyzer).

 Of course, YMMV, and we recommend that you measure your own app, by running `flutter build apk` and loading